OpenModelica/OMPython/README.md

 ## Bug Reports

-- Submit bugs through the [OpenModelica trac](https://trac.openmodelica.org/OpenModelica/newticket).
+- See OMPython bugs on the [OpenModelica trac](https://trac.openmodelica.org/OpenModelica/query?component=OMPython) or submit a [new ticket](https://trac.openmodelica.org/OpenModelica/newticket).
 - [Pull requests](../../pulls) are welcome.

 ## Contact